rust-lang/rfcs/active/0000-restrict-static-mut.md

 # Summary

-It is no longer allowed to modify the values in a `static mut` variable, even in unsafe code.
+It is no longer allowed to directly modify the values in a `static mut` variable, even in unsafe code.
 As a result of this, it is also perfectly safe to take immutable references to `static mut` variables.

 # Motivation